Animenosekai/translate/docs/fra/server/Sections/Work.md

 import requests
 r = requests.request("GET", "/api/transliterate",
         params = {
-            "dest_lang": "The language to translate to",
+            "text": "The text to transliterate",
-            "text": "The text to transliterate"
+            "dest_lang": "The language to translate to"
         })
 if r.status_code >= 400 or not r.json()["success"]:
     raise ValueError("An error occured while requesting for /api/transliterate, error: " + r.json()["error"])